systemd/mkosi/mkosi.md

   that when this is used and a pair of cached incremental images exists they are not automatically regenerated, even if options such as `--packages=` are modified.
-In order to force rebuilding of these cached images, combined `-i` with `-ff`, which ensures the cached images are removed first, and then re-created.
+In order to force rebuilding of these cached images, combine `-i` with `-ff` to ensure cached images are first removed and then re-created.

 `--base-packages`